Long Beach Dub Allstars: Reunion (2012–present)

 On September 1, 2012, Long Beach Dub Allstars played their first show in 11 years at the Queen Mary Events Park next to the Queen Mary in Long Beach, California, where they opened for The Wailers and played alongside Tribal Seeds.
 Then on September 30, 2012, Long Beach Dub Allstars performed at the Yost Theater in Santa Ana, California, where they opened for Fishbone.

 They played another show at the Brixton Southbay in Redondo Beach, California on January 25, 2013, with the local Redondo Beach Band Special "C".
 The reunion lineup consists of Marshall Goodman "Ras MG" on drums, Michael "Miguel" Happoldt on lead guitar/vocals, Opie Ortiz on vocals, Jack Maness on vocals/guitar/keys, Tim Wu on sax/flute/vocals, and Edwin Kampwith on bass.

 In 2017, the group toured across California and played one-off shows in Nevada and Florida.
 They were set to play two shows in San Francisco and Sacramento early in 2018, as well as a gig at Red Rocks Amphitheatre on April 19.

+In 2019, the group toured extensively across the US and parts of Canada with the Aggrolites.
+Later that year, the group toured Japan.

 On May 29, 2020, the Long Beach Dub Allstars released their eponymous third studio album under Suburban Noize Records.
 The self-titled album features 10 tracks with their first single, "Tell Me" along with a music video.

 On June 30, 2023, the Long Beach Dub Allstars released their fourth studio album, Echo Mountain High on Regime Music Group.
-It features 13 tracks with their first single, "Let Yourself Shine" that was released on social media and YouTube on April 21.
-Other singles released with music videos are "Somewhere" and "Preacha" featuring Long Beach local musician Philileano.
+It features 13 tracks with their first single, "Somewhere" that was released on social media and YouTube on April 21.
+Other singles released with music videos are "Precious Time" and "Preacha", featuring Long Beach local musician Philileano.